 - Café Versailles: Need some caffeine after that red-eye?
 The Cuban coffee here should do the job.
 (And you’ll find more Café Versailles outposts in the other terminals.)

 - Viena: Sit down to fine Brazilian and European entrées here, or opt for lighter choices like salads or flatbreads.

 - Half Moon Empanadas: These classic Latin American hand pies come stuffed with everything from breakfast favorites to spicy chicken cordon bleu, and they’re ideal if you want a grab-and-go option.
 (There’s also a Half Moon in the North Terminal.)

 Lots of quick-service spots in this terminal, so you can eat well without being concerned that you’ll miss your flight.

 - La Pausa: American classics in a sit-down restaurant that tries to make you feel like you’re at home.asado.

 - Gilbert’s Bakery: Cuban pastries are just what you need to start your day off right.

 - Bongos: Another spot where a mojito is mandatory — and just the right choice to wash down your croquetas or lechon.

 - Corona Bar and Grill: If Corona’s your beer, this is your spot, complete with steak and burgers.

 Whether you’re coming or going, having a smooth trip to the airport can make your entire journey flow more smoothly.
-Book a reliable Blacklane car service to complete your travels in comfort and style.
+Book a reliable Blacklane car service for Miami International Airport (MIA) to complete your travels in comfort and style.